Keeping you safe eating out: Four common restaurant inspection violations in Boise

 - To see all restaurants, leave the search fields empty and just hit the “Search” button.

 - Leave out apostrophes and other punctuation marks.

-- Want a little more detail about the violations?
-For Ada, Boise, Elmore and Valley counties, you can search for the restaurant in the Central District Health Department’s database.
-Detailed search is not available for Canyon County and other west Treasure Valley counties.
+- Want to see previous years?
+For Ada, Boise, Elmore and Valley counties, you can search the Central District Health Department’s database.
+Search is not currently available for Canyon County and other west Treasure Valley counties.